joinr/sudoku/README.md

 A slightly different take on Dr. Norvig's Sudoku puzzle solver -

-I just use an object array as the board and generate the sets of potentially affected indexes for any given move.
-This gets me decent performance but I was unable to beat the python implementation by enough to really care.
+I just use an object array as the board and pregenerate the sets of potentially affected indexes for any given move.

 ## Usage